-The article from the UK PM starts by providing the assurance that humanity will win over the COVID-19 pandemic and that although the fight is not won just yet he is confident that through testing, drugs and vaccines humanity will prevail.
-There is however a stark understanding that there is a mountain to climb when it comes to repairing the economic damage left in the wake such a global event.
+The article from the UK PM starts by assuring that humanity will win over the COVID-19 pandemic.
+Although the fight is not won just yet, he is confident that through testing, drugs and vaccines, humanity will prevail.
+There is, however, a stark understanding that there is a mountain to climb when it comes to repairing the economic damage left in the wake of such a global event.

-Britain has always been a proud nation particularly around engineering innovation have been the worlds leading and first for many new technologies throughout history.
-The Prime Minister in his article tries to paint a picture of a future of a 'levelled up' Britain post a Green Industrial Revolution.
+Britain has always been a proud nation, particularly around engineering innovation, which has been the worlds leading and first for many new technologies throughout history.
+The Prime Minister, in his article, tries to paint a picture of a future of a 'levelled up' Britain posts a Green Industrial Revolution.

 "You cook breakfast using hydrogen power before getting in your electric car, having charged it overnight from batteries made in the Midlands.
 Around you the air is cleaner; trucks, trains, ships and planes run on hydrogen or synthetic fuel."

 Hope is given to a future in which the UK is regarded as the world's number one centre for green technology and finance.
-Examples are used such as the UK being known as the Saudi Arabia of wind and having the ability to make hydrogen and capture carbon the pioneers of the decarbonisation of transport, industry and power.
-Further references are made to specific towns and regions that are going to have 'made this happen' including Teesside, Port Talbot, Merseyside and Mansfield.
-The Midland, the North East, Wales, the North West and Scotland and are dominant in the announcement.
+Examples are used, such as the UK becoming known as the Saudi Arabia of wind and having the ability to make hydrogen and capture carbon, the pioneers of the decarbonisation of transport, industry and power.
+Further references are made to specific towns and regions that will have 'made this happen', including Teesside, Port Talbot, Merseyside and Mansfield.
+The Midland, the North East, Wales, the North West and Scotland are dominant in the announcement.

-Some of the statements made through the article provide future career opportunities by the growth or creation of new technology sectors.
+Some of the article's statements provide future career opportunities by the growth or creation of new technology sectors.
 The eight statements to highlight from the Green Recovery Plan are that the UK will:

 be synonymous with green technology and jobs